Fountain Seating Commission

 Once dried, laminating creates precise, strong curved shapes.
 In the finished piece you need to look very closely at the arches to see the layers of wood.

-The second technique to create curves is steam-bending, an exciting, fast, physical and unpredictable process that we love.
-Lengths of wood are steamed to soften the lignum (glue) between the wood fibres and whilst the plank is steaming hot and malleable we have a few minutes to bend it into the desired form using special jigs.
+The second technique to create curves is steam-bending - an exciting, fast, physical and unpredictable process and our signature technique.
+Lengths of wood are steamed to soften the lignum (glue) between the wood fibres and whilst the plank is steaming hot and malleable we have a few minutes to bend it into the desired form over special jigs.

 The chairs have a very complex steam-bend as one length of wood flows up one front leg, round the back-rest and down the other front leg.
 This creates the structure of the chair.
 We had to do a lot of experimentation with this new bending jig to have success, and it requires four makers, working in unison, to achieve the bend.